grafana/metrictank/docs/cloud/http-api.md

 The HTTP API is the same as that of Graphite, with the addition of ingestion, authentication and meta tags.

 First of all, there are two endpoints you will be talking to.
-They are provided in your grafana.com Hosted Metrics instance UI.
+They are provided on your grafana.com Hosted Metrics instance details page.

 They will look something like:

 * `<base_in>` : `https://tsdb-<id>.hosted-metrics.grafana.net/metrics`